 - Any enlargement consisting of an addition to or alteration of the roof.

 - Installation of solar panels within the grounds or on a wall or building within the curtilage of dwelling house where visible from a highway.
-Solar panels should always be positioned to minimise their impact on the external appearance of a building, and the amenity of the area.
+Solar Panels should always be positioned to minimise their impact on the external appearance of a building, and the amenity of the area.

-Signage should always be designed to be sympathetic to the character and appearance of a Conservation Area but is likely to require Advertisement Consent if over 0.3msq in area or if it includes:
+Signage should always be designed to be sympathetic to the character and appearance of a Conservation Area but it is likely to require Advertisement Consent if over 0.3msq in area or if it includes:

 - Captive balloon advertisements.